fission-codes/fission-guide/developers/webnative/platform.md

 **apps.create**

-Creates a new app, assigns an initial subdomain, and sets an asset placeholder
+Creates a new app, assigns an initial subdomain, and sets an asset placeholder.

+Needs these permissions: `{ platform: { apps: "*" } }`.

 Params: